DimensionDev/Mask-VI/README.md

 ## 3. Text Logo

-The text logo of Maskbook is produced with Campton Bold.
+The text logo of Maskbook is produced with the font [Campton by Rene Bieder](https://www.myfonts.com/fonts/rene-bieder/campton).

+Font-weight is Bold.
+Letter-spacing is auto.

 ## 4. Geometric-Text Combinations